kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

 ## Batch Queues

-Examining the list of machines in Table 2.1, one can see that a wide range of hardware types constitute our collection of test beds.
+Examining the list of machines in Table 2.1, one can see a wide range of hardware types constitute our collection of test beds.
 Some platforms have several different types of processors, including CPUs and GPUs.
 In order to access a homogeneous collection of nodes when test problems are exercised on one of these machines, several queues have been setup, one for each hardware/architecture type.
 It is necessary to load a specific environment for these nodes and use a batch submission script that targets the specific queue explicitly.
 More details are provided in the section that discusses the test scripts used in Kokkos testing.

 ## Computer Accounts

 Sandia computing machines are connected to multiple networks and require access permissions be obtained through an account control system; account control is normally through the WebCARS on-line utility.
 Each of the machines listed in Table 2.1 requires an account be obtained through WebCARS, except for _Apollos_ and _Kokkos-dev_.
 Machines identified as Local are normally personal hardware of various kinds that are issued to (Kokkos team) staff members.
 Accounts on _Kokkos-dev_ may be obtained through permission of Kokkos team leaders and the assistance of CSRI CSU staff members.
-The _Kokkos-dev_ and primary machines are required accounts for most testing, but most especially for __promotion testing__ (described below).
+The _Kokkos-dev_ and primary machines are required accounts for most testing, but most especially for __promotion testing__ (described in Section 3).
 It is recommended that Kokkos team members obtain accounts on all the machines identified in Table 2.1.

 ## Compilers